SantiagoRomanoOddone/contact-prediction-challenge/README.md

 You need to use these features from the ads data to predict whether a listing will receive at least three contacts in the first 15 days.

+**The results obtained in our validation showed a performance of 96.35%, while in the competition, we achieved 96.23%. **

+Regarding the distribution of time dedicated to each stage of the process, it could be described as follows:

+**Exploratory analysis and creating graphs: **25% of the time was spent on exploring and visualizing the data to better understand its structure and relationships.

+**Variable selection and feature engineering: **The most extensive stage was variable selection and creating new features, occupying 50% of the time.
+This includes data preparation and building relevant features to improve the model's performance.

+**Model validation system:** 10% of the time was dedicated to establishing a model validation system to assess the model's performance, ensuring it is robust and accurate.

+**Learning algorithms and hyperparameter optimization:** Finally, 15% of the time was used to implement learning algorithms and fine-tune hyperparameters to enhance the model's effectiveness.

+These proportions reflect a balanced and efficient working strategy throughout the model development process.